pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 ![Chi distribution](/figure/density.png)
 Distance from each points to the star are shown on the left part of the figure.
 In this case the algorithm finds a bandwidth of around 2, where the min marker is on the left side.

-The $\gamma$ function (more details below) acts mostly as a kernel density estimator in this situation and detects the minimum density between both modes.
+The $\gamma$ function acts mostly as a kernel density estimator in this situation and detects the minimum density between both modes.

 $$
 \gamma (\mathbf X_{k})=\frac{Var(\mathbf X_{k})}{(\mathbf E[\mathbf X_{k}]-X_{(k)})^2},